nodejs/node-convergence-archive/deps/openssl/doc/UPGRADING.md

 There is no way to verify all necessary sources automatically.
-We can only carefully look at the source list and compiled objects in Makefile of openssl and compare the compiled objects that stored stored under `out/Release/obj.target/openssl/deps/openssl/' in iojs.
+We can only carefully look at the source list and compiled objects in Makefile of openssl and compare the compiled objects that stored stored under `out/Release/obj.target/openssl/deps/openssl/' in node.

 ### 6. ASM files for openssl
 We provide two sets of asm files.
 One is for the latest assembler